duckdb/duckdb-web/docs/extensions/working_with_extensions.md

 ## Downloading Extensions Directly from S3

-Downloading an extension directly could be helpful when building a [lambda service](https://aws.amazon.com/pm/lambda/) or container that uses DuckDB.
+Downloading an extension directly can be helpful when building a [Lambda service](https://aws.amazon.com/pm/lambda/) or container that uses DuckDB.
 DuckDB extensions are stored in public S3 buckets, but the directory structure of those buckets is not searchable.
 As a result, a direct URL to the file must be used.
 To download an extension file directly, use the following format: